 Drug tests are available from HealthLabs and require a blood or urine sample.
 They are meant to detect past consumption of specific substances, especially illegal ones or those with a potential for abuse.
 Drug tests are often required when applying to specific jobs.

 - Opiate screen (OxyContin, morphine, codeine, percocet, heroin) – $49

 Infectious disease tests

 Infectious or communicable diseases are those that are caused by pathogens, such as viruses, bacteria or fungi.
-This category includes sexually transmitted diseases as well as many other infections.
+This category spans a variety of diseases including sexually transmitted diseases, lung infections and parasites.
 Among others, HealthLabs’ infectious disease tests include the following:

 - HIV RNA (for early detection) – $169

 - Viral STD panel (HIV, herpes, hepatitis A, B and C) – $149